 Deportation vs. Inadmissibility After a DUI

-A DUI (or DWI) can lead to two distinct immigration consequences - and may prevent you from getting a green card, or potentially lead to deportation.
+A DUI (or DWI) can lead to two distinct immigration consequences, including preventing you from getting a visa or green card, or lead to your deportation from the U.S.

-Whether you are in the process of applying for a green card (U.S. lawful permanent residence) or already have one, getting a DUI (or DWI) conviction can be damaging to your future.
-Although nothing is automatic, a drunk driving conviction (or multiple convictions) can, under certain circumstances, bar you from receiving a green card, cause you to become removable from the U.S. after getting your green card, or prevent you from eventually becoming a U.S. citizen.
+Whether you are in the process of applying for a U.S. visa or green card (U.S. lawful permanent residence) or already have some immigration status, getting a DUI (or DWI) conviction can be damaging to your future.
+While nothing is automatic, a drunk driving conviction (or multiple convictions) can, under certain circumstances, bar you from receiving approval for a U.S. visa or green card, cause you to become removable from the U.S. after coming here with some lawful status, or prevent you from eventually becoming a U.S. citizen.

-What's often confusing to people is that two separate sections of the U.S. immigration laws govern whether a crime bars you from a green card or whether it will lead to your green card being taken away.
+What's often confusing to people is that two separate sections of the U.S. immigration laws govern whether a crime bars you from U.S. entry or whether it will lead to your being kicked out of the United States.
 These are the laws of inadmissibility and the laws of deportability.

 We'll briefly review these various concepts below, but no one should attempt to analyze their own case, or make immigration-related decisions, based on this discussion.
 See an experienced immigration lawyer for a full analysis and legal advice.